AxyRes/Terraform-setup-Kubernetes/README.md

-# Terraform x Bash Script to setup and build Kubernetes Cluster on AWS with EC2
+# Terraform x Bash Script to install and setup Kubernetes Cluster on AWS with EC2

 This project uses Terraform to automate the provisioning of a Kubernetes cluster on AWS using EC2 instances.
 It provides an easy way to deploy a scalable and flexible Kubernetes cluster for your applications.